 A tripod was one of the first stands I decided to test.
 They’ve got great variability; you can adjust the height, and easily move a tripod around to different computers if you’ve got a laptop and a desktop, or different areas if you take calls in different places throughout the day.
 If you’re working from cafes, for instance, a tripod is a good option, because it’s quick and easy to set up: all you need is a flat surface.
 You can also move your tripod independent of your computer to make sure you’re well lit on your webcam even if your computer isn’t facing the light.

 With that said, tripods are generally quite big and bulky.
 If desk space is tight, you might not be able to sacrifice the space for a tripod.
 In addition, while you can move your tripod to be in the best light, it’s a little trickier to get it close to your display than when using some other mounts, which can give the impression that you’re looking off to the side on your calls.
-Most tripods use a grip claw, which, depending on the strength of the grip, can be fiddly when putting your iPhone in and taking it out of its mount.
+Most tripods use a grip claw, which, depending on the strength of the grip, can be fiddly when putting your phone in or removing it.

 Tripods will work well for people who only want one mount, but who switch around to different computers and laptops or different workspaces often.
 At around $25 for a good tripod, they’re not the cheapest option, but they’re not too expensive, either.